 Haiku was first introduced in Iran by Sohrab Sepehri.
 Later some other authors such as Ahmad Shamlou and A. Pashayi wrote or translated books about haiku in Persian.
 But unfortunately, most of these haiku collections are translated from languages other than Japanese.
-Obviously, it is very difficult to convey all the intentions and meanings that a poet conveys through his mother tongue by the means of translation to a totally different language, let alone translating those already translated poems to yet another language.
-Therefore it is suggested to read poems that are translated directly from the original languages.
-Good examples of these original translations and researches are “زنبور بر کف دست بودای خندان – گزینه ی هایکو های مدرن” by Ghodratollah Zakery, and “هایکو از آغاز تا امروز” by Ahmad Shamlou and A. Pashayi.
+Obviously, it is challenging to convey all the intentions and meanings that a poet expresses through his mother tongue by translation to a different language, let alone translating those already translated poems to yet another language.
+But there are some books translated from Japanese to Persian; some good examples are “زنبور بر کف دست بودای خندان – گزینه ی هایکو های مدرن” by Ghodratollah Zakery, and “هایکو از آغاز تا امروز” by Ahmad Shamlou and A. Pashayi.

-Haiku, since its emergence in the 17th century, has played an important and influential role in the language and culture of Japan.
-Its beauty and flexibility to be written in different language have made it an international vogue.
-Currently, haiku are written in many languages and have become a part of the literature of many languages including English.
+Haiku, since its emergence in the 17th century, has played a significant and influential role in the literature and culture of Japan.
+Its beauty and flexibility to be written in different languages have made it an international trend.
+Currently, haiku has become a part of the literature of many languages including English.

-Considering the new trends in technology and the fast pace of modern life, seemingly, people are tending to read less bulky texts _take online social networks such Twitter and SMS as examples.
-In this modern time when people want everything in a nutshell, we believe short forms of poetry such as haiku have a lot of potential for expansion and becoming even more popular.
+Considering the new trends in technology and the fast pace of modern life, seemingly, people are tending to read less bulky texts _take SMS or online social networks such as Twitter as examples.
+In the contemporary time when people want to read or hear everything as quickly as possible, we believe short forms of poetry such as haiku have vast potential for expansion and becoming even more popular.

 - The Classic Tradition of Haiku: An Anthology / Edited by Faubion Bowers / Dover Publications – 1996

-- A bee on the palm of the laughing Buddha – An anthology of modern haikus (original title: زنبور بر کف دست بودای خندان – گزینه ی هایکو های مدرن) / Edited and translated by Ghodratollah Zakery / Morvarid Publications – 2007
+- A bee on the palm of the laughing Buddha – An anthology of modern haiku (original title: zanbur bar kafe daste budaye khandan – gozineye hakuhaye modern) / Edited and translated by Ghodratollah Zakery / Morvarid Publications – 2007

-- The cherry blossoms – Haiku from Basho until today (original title: شکوفه های گیلاس – هایکو از باشو تا امروز) / Edited and translated by Ata Danayi / Seday-e Moaser Publications – 2011
+- The cherry blossoms – Haiku from Basho until today (original title: shokufehaye gilas – haiku az basho ta emruz) / Edited and translated by Ata Danayi / Seday-e Moaser Publications – 2011

 - The Japanese Haiku: Its Essential Nature and History by Kenneth Yasuda / Tuttle Publishing / 1957 – reprinted in 2001